ashleychontos/pySYD/docs/paper/paper.md

 capabilities will also make `pySYD` a promising tool for the broader community to analyze current and forthcoming data from the NASA TESS mission.

-# The `pySYD` software
+# The `pySYD` library

+The driving mechanism for solar-like oscillations is stochastic, where oscillation modes are observed over a range of frequencies.
+The ~Gaussian-like signature of solar-like oscillations is described by $\rm \nu_{max}$, or the center of this frequency range that corresponds to the maximum power, and the large frequency spacing ($\Delta\nu$).

 `pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic parameters.
-Derived parameters include the frequency of maximum power (numax) and the large frequency spacing (dnu), as well as characteristic amplitues and timescales of correlated red-noise signals present in a power spectrum which are due to stellar granulation processes.
+Derived parameters include $\rm \nu_{max}$ and $\Delta\nu$, as well as characteristic amplitudes and timescales of correlated red-noise signals present in a power spectrum which are due to stellar granulation processes.

 A `pySYD` pipeline `Target` class object has two main methods:

-- The first module searches for the power excess due to solar-like oscillations by implementing a collapsed autocorrelation function using three different bin sizes.
-The main purpose for the first module is to provide initial starting values for the second module, which is when all the parameters are estimated.
-The output from this routine provides an estimate for numax, which is translated into a frequency range in the power spectrum exhibiting the solar-like oscillations.
+- The main purpose for the first module is to provide initial starting values for the second module, which is where all parameters are measured.
+The first module searches for the power excess due to solar-like oscillations by implementing a collapsed autocorrelation method using three different bin sizes.
+The output from this routine provides an estimate for $\rm \nu_{max}$, or the center of the ~Gaussian-like feature due to stellar oscillations.
-- Before global parameters like numax and dnu can be estimated, the second module will first optimize the global fit by selecting the best-fit stellar background model based on a reduced chi-squared analysis.
-The frequency region provided by the first module will be masked out to determine the stellar background contribution.
+- Before global parameters like $\rm \nu_{max}$ and $\Delta\nu$ can be measured, the second module will first optimize the global fit by selecting the best-fit stellar background model based on a reduced chi-squared analysis.
+The results from the first module are translated into a frequency range in the power spectrum centered on the estimated value, which is masked out to determine the stellar background contribution.
 The power spectrum is then corrected by subtracting out the best-fit model, which will ideally removing all signals from the power spectrum except for the Gaussian-like profile due to the oscillations.

-The `pySYD` software was built using a number of powerful libraries, including Astropy [@astropy1;@astropy2], Matplotlib, Numpy, and SciPy [@scipy].
+The `pySYD` software was built using a number of powerful libraries, including Astropy [@astropy1;@astropy2], Matplotlib [@matplotlib], Numpy [@numpy], and SciPy [@scipy].

 # Documentation & Examples

 The main documentation for the `pySYD` software is hosted by [ReadTheDocs](https://readthedocs.org) at [pysyd.readthedocs.io](https://pysyd.readthedocs.io). `pySYD` provides a convenient setup feature that will download data for three example stars and automatically create the recommended files for an easy quickstart.
-The features of the `pySYD` output results are described in detail in the documentation.
+The features of the `pySYD` output results are all described in detail in the documentation.

 # Acknowledgements